KurtKline/ubuntu-setup/README.md

-# Bare-Bones Ubuntu Set-up
+# Bare-bones Ubuntu Set-up
-This branch is basically the same as `master`, but without the aesthetic changes such as desktop themes & extensions, .vimrc, bash customizations, and the installation of zsh.
+This branch is mostly the same as `master`, but without the aesthetic changes such as desktop themes & extensions, .vimrc, bash customizations, and zsh.

 It has been tested on fresh installations of:
 `Ubuntu 20.04 LTS`